girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Fractional Knapsack.md

 Hence total price will be 60+120+(1/2)*(20) = 190.
 <br>
 ## SOLUTION:
-The idea is to use Greedy Approach.
-Greedy approach solves Fractional Knapsack problem reasonably in a good time.
-The local optimal strategy is to choose the item that has maximum value vs weight ratio.
-This strategy also leads to global optimal solution because we allowed to take fractions of an item.
-Below are the steps:
-1. Find the ratio value/weight for each item and sort the item on the basis of this ratio.
-2. Choose the item with the highest ratio and add them until we can’t add the next item as a whole.
-3. In the end, add the next item as much as we can.
-4. Print the maximum profit after the above steps.
-As main time taking step is sorting, the whole problem can be solved in O(n log n) only.
 ### Algorithm:
 Algorithm that we followed to solve this problem is :
 ```